byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 outputs = analyze([x y], angles_of_attack; method=method)
 ```

 Note that the NeuralFoil method does not allow multi-body analysis like the other methods do as it is based specifically on Xfoil.
-We also return a separate output type for the NeuralFoil method:
+We also return a unique output type for the NeuralFoil method that includes all outputs from the NeuralFoil neural net:

 ```@docs
 FLOWFoil.NeuralOutputs
 ```

+!!! note
+    The NeuralFoil method here is NOT a replacement for the excellent, and far richer Python implementation.
+Rather, this is simply a generally algorithmically differentiable version of the core of NeuralFoil.
+    Thus far, we have only tested using ForwardDiff.jl, but we expect other Julia-based automatic differentiation packages to work with little to no modification of the code.